Tyler Joseph

-Tyler Robert Joseph (born December 1, 1988) is an American singer, rapper, musician, songwriter, and record producer.
-He is best known as the frontman for the musical duo Twenty One Pilots, alongside bandmate Josh Dun.
-He has been nominated for six Grammy Awards as a member of Twenty One Pilots, of which he has won one.
+Tyler Robert Joseph (born December 1, 1988) is an American singer, rapper, songwriter, musician, and record producer.
+He is the frontman for the musical duo Twenty One Pilots, alongside bandmate Josh Dun.
+Across his career he has recorded nine albums: one solo, and eight with Twenty One Pilots.
+He has been nominated for six Grammy Awards as a member of the duo, of which he has won one.

 Early life

-Joseph was born in Columbus, Ohio and has two younger brothers, Zack and Jay Joseph (the latter of whom is also a musician), as well as one sister named Madison Brett.
-His mother, Kelly Joseph (née Stryker), was a math teacher in the Olentangy school district before being named Olentangy Orange High School's basketball coach in 2013.
-His father, Christopher Anthony "Chris" Joseph, is of Lebanese descent and was a coach at Worthington Christian High School from 1996 to 2005, as well as being a former school principal.
+Tyler Robert Joseph was born on December 1, 1988, in Columbus, Ohio, to Christopher Anthony Joseph and Kelly Joseph (née Stryker).
+He has two younger brothers and a younger sister.
+His mother was a math teacher in the Olentangy school district before being named Olentangy Orange High School's basketball coach in 2013.
+His father was born to a Lebanese father and an American mother and was a coach at Worthington Christian High School from 1996 to 2005, as well as being a former school principal.

 Joseph was homeschooled in his childhood.
-His first real exposure to music was the Christian rap rock group DC Talk.
+His first real exposure to music was the Christian rap rock group DC Talk, and one of Joseph's favorite bands is indie rock band The Killers.
+Joseph cites Canadian actor and comedian Jim Carrey as another influence, saying that Carrey "helped raise me".
 Joseph played basketball from a very young age and went on to play point guard for Worthington Christian.
 In 2008, the varsity basketball team placed second in the Division IV state tournament.
-Future Twenty One Pilots bassist Nick Thomas also played on the same team with Joseph, the pair having performed "The Star-Spangled Banner" together at one of their games.
+Future Twenty One Pilots bassist Nick Thomas also played on the same team as Joseph, the pair having performed "The Star-Spangled Banner" together at one of their games.

-In 2007, Joseph began uploading short comedic skits and videos to a YouTube channel named "slushieguys".
-The channel currently has over 124 thousand subscribers as of January 2023, despite not uploading any content since 2013.

 After seeing a songwriter perform at a High Street Club, he rejected an opportunity to play basketball at Otterbein University along with a scholarship to the university.
-He began playing music after finding an old keyboard in his closet, a Christmas gift from his mother, and began to mimick various radio melodies.
+He began playing music after finding an old keyboard in his closet, a Christmas gift from his mother, and began to mimic various radio melodies.
 From around 2007 to 2008, Joseph recorded a solo project titled No Phun Intended in his basement.
 It was later revealed that Thomas contributed guitar to several songs on the album.